the-birt-project/the-birt-project.github.io/modules/faq.md

 ## **Does BIRT have an agent?**
 No.  BIRT has a tool and service called DART that can retrieve forensic artifacts from Windows and Linux systems.

+Velociraptor as a data source is also configurable.
+With the triage feature, **many** endpoints can be analyzed at the same time.

 ## **Client and Server Application System Requirements**
 Minimum System Requirements:
 - Windows Native, Docker